jasonjac2/OneMoreWiki/Home.md

 * Add [formulas](../../wiki/Formula-Commands) to table cell using Excel-like expressions
 * [Customize the context menu](../../wiki/Settings) to add OneMore commands or a a custom search engine

+*Want more from OneMore?
+OneMore has more...* Click the pages on the right to discover all the gritty details ---->

 ## Key Shortcut Bindings
 While all commands can be accessed from the OneMore ribbon group menus, some commands also have their own key bindings.